ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 None currently observed.
 -->

+### 1-Nov-2022: Network router maintenance

+* 8:00 PM - ITS is performing maintenance of a router in the Genomics Building.
+Unfortunately, this maintenance is taking longer than expected and cluster cannot be acceess until the work is completed.

 ### 25-Jun-2021: Bigdata storage repaired

 * 5:00 PM - Server running our bigdata storage have been recovered, and all functions of bigdata directory is now back to normal.